Updated · Dec 03, 2022

 Content creation and indexing are things that everybody does.
 For every keyword, Google has millions of indexed web pages.

-But for every search query, it shows only 10 content pieces on the first results page.
+But for every search query, it shows only 10 (sometimes less) content pieces on the first results page.

 So the real question is:

-How can you show up in the first page of search results?
+How can you show up on the first page of search results?

 Basic SEO Concepts